 Welcome to the north

-The north is know for its richer, more concentrated style of pinot.
-Learn more about it with the wines below.
+The north is known for its richer, more concentrated style of pinot.
+Learn more about it below.

 A powerful pinot: 2015 Domaine Jerome Galeyrand Côte de Nuits Village Les Retraits Vieilles Vignes.